-The North American Electric Reliability Corporation ("NERC") hereby submits this informational filing ("Informational Filing"), which was prepared at the direction of the Federal Energy Regulatory Commission ("FERC") in Order No. 794.
-1 In Order No. 794, FERC approved Reliability Standard BAL-003-1 (Frequency Response and Frequency Bias Setting) and directed NERC "to submit the results of the Eastern Interconnection Reliability Assessment Group's light-load case, using actual turbine governor response data.
-Additionally, the Commission direct[ed] NERC to submit a recommendation on whether further actions are warranted Further, the report should discuss any appropriate changes to the Interconnection Frequency Response Obligation" The 2017 Frequency Response of the Eastern Interconnection during Light Load Conditions report ("EI Report"), attached hereto as Attachment 1, addresses FERC's directive and demonstrates that the Interconnection Frequency Response Obligation ("IFRO") is adequate during light load conditions.
-The EI Report states that, "Based on NERC's analysis, the Interconnection Frequency Response Obligation (IFRO) under Reliability Standard BAL-003-1.1 for the Eastern Interconnection is adequate during lightload conditions.
+The North American Electric Reliability Corporation ("NERC") hereby submits this informational filing ("Informational Filing") to the Federal Energy Regulatory Commission ("Commission") as directed in this proceeding in Order No. 794.
+1 In Order No. 794, the Commission-approved Reliability Standard BAL-003-1 (Frequency Response and Frequency Bias Setting) and directed NERC "to submit the results of the Eastern Interconnection Reliability Assessment Group's light-load case, using actual turbine governor response data.
+Additionally, the Commission direct[ed] NERC to submit a recommendation on whether further actions are warranted Further, the report should discuss any appropriate changes to the Interconnection Frequency Response Obligation" The 2017 Frequency Response of the Eastern Interconnection during Light Load Conditions report ("El Report"), attached hereto as Attachment 1, addresses the Commission's directive and demonstrates that the Interconnection Frequency Response Obligation ("IFRO") is adequate during light load conditions.
+The El Report states that, "Based on NERC's analysis, the Interconnection Frequency Response Obligation (IFRO) under Reliability Standard BAL-003-1.1 for the Eastern Interconnection is adequate during light-load conditions.
 As a result, NERC finds no impending need for immediate action but recommends that the ERO Enterprise continue its efforts to improve dynamic modeling for studying frequency response, and continue its analyses of frequency response-related matters."

-Frequency Response and Frequency Bias Setting Reliability Standard, Order No. 794, 146 FERC ¶ 61,024 (2014).
+Frequency Response and Frequency Bias Setting Reliability Standard, Order No. 794, 146 FERC \P 61,024 (2014).